-At dinnertime, my mother would share stories of the extreme poverty of the small towns of her homeland, Nepal.
+At dinnertime, my mother would share stories of the poverty of the small towns of her homeland, Nepal.
 I often wondered how I could help, so when I visited Nepal in 2018, the first place we went to was a school.
-The front of the building looked like a tiny jungle, covered with tall grass and bushes, and that was the only place the children could play for recess.
+The front of the building was covered with tall grass and bushes, and that was the only place the children could play for recess.
 We continued up a dirt path to the main part of the school where I saw children inside the classrooms sitting on the floor surrounding one low table.
 The school could not afford chairs and desks for the forty children that they had.
 I had already heard about the situation, so on my eleventh birthday, I collected money instead of asking for gifts.
 With the $1,000 I raised, I set out to build a multipurpose sports field, and the kids use it for different activities, varying from sports to assemblies year around.
 My passion was born in Nepal.
 I knew what I wanted to do.

 Being brought up in America, I never saw kids without shoes.
 Most of the students in this school were barefoot because they could not afford them.
 Knowing this, I came prepared with forty pairs of new shoes.
 On that same visit, my brother, his friends, and I brought soccer balls and taught the students the basic rules and skills of the sport.
 The smile on their faces made me feel so good about my choices to help and to bring joy, and I thought to myself that if one person could put a smile on forty kids, if others contributed, it could change the whole world.
 On that flight back home to America, I achieved my short-term goal, but it was not enough.
 I was eager for how I could continue changing lives.